HirbodBehnam/PortForwarder/README.md

 `3` means it also prints a log when a connection timeouts

 `4` means it prints every log possible.
-Use to debug
+Use this to debug

 Example:
 ```bash